zifeishan/braindump/README.md

 make
 ```

-To install `braindump` into `$HOME/local/bin/`.
+to install `braindump` into `$HOME/local/bin/`.
 Be sure to include that in your PATH if you haven't:

 `export PATH=$PATH:$HOME/local/bin/`